Newport Beach Restraining Order Attorney

 Permanent Restraining Order

 A permanent restraining order is issued after a formal hearing or if the respondent fails to appear for the formal hearing.
-A judge will weigh all the evidence presented at the hearing and make a decision whether the petitioner has sufficiently satisfied their evidentiary burden.
+A judge will weigh all the evidence presented at the hearing and make a decision on whether the petitioner has sufficiently satisfied their evidentiary burden.
 If granted, a permanent restraining order may last for up to 5 years.

 Consequences of a Restraining Order